 Zona traffico limitato

-In Italy, there are certain zones that you need to pay attention to.
+In Italy, there are zones that you need to pay attention to.
 These ‘zona traffico limitato’ or ‘Area Pedonale’ areas are off-limits to all vehicles without a permit.
-There are over 200 marked ZTL zones.
+There are over 200 marked ZTL zones in the country.

-Note: Be mindful that Google Maps often suggests driving right through a ZTL zone, so try to keep an eye out for the signs.
+- Note: Be mindful that Google Maps often suggests driving directly through a ZTL, so keep an eye out for signs.

-Tip: Many of these historic zones can be found in the centers of the cities.
-Park your car outside the center and walk the rest of the way if you want to be sure you’re not accidentally driving into a ZTL zone.
-If you need to park at your hotel in the center, notify your hotel staff in the ZTL, they will inform the parking authorities to authorize your car.
+Tip: Many of these historic zones lie in the city centers.
+To avoid accidentally driving into one, park your car outside the center and walk the rest of the way.
+If you need to park at your hotel in the center, notify your hotel staff and they will inform the parking authorities to authorize your car.

 The Autostrada and Superstrada

-Note: Italy has many speed limit monitors so follow the speed limit to avoid getting an expensive fine.
-Also, overtaking on the right is not done in Italy.
-A GPS is not necessary when renting a car in Italy.
+Note: Italy has many speed-limit monitors, so follow the speed limit to avoid an expensive fine.
+We don’t think a GPS is necessary when renting a car in Italy.
 Offline maps on Google Maps work perfectly fine.

 Top tips for renting a car in Italy